denistsoi/franklinchen.github.io/source/_posts/2012-01-27-learning-about-gardening-from-grow-pittsburgh.markdown

 ## Conclusion

 Doing some serious gardening will be a new adventure for Abby and me.
 I am grateful that Grow Pittsburgh has promoted urban gardening for local food production, and spread the word so that more of us in the city can comfortably start getting involved ourselves.
 I highly recommend the "Garden Primer" course to anyone who is a novice at organic gardening (whether urban or suburban or rural).

+**Note**: the course is being offered again this winter two more times, so there is still time to jump in for this year:

+- Tuesdays: February 7, 14, 21
+- Mondays: March 12, 19, 26